-The Senate and the House versions of the legislation have similarities and differences.
-Here are the key areas that each bill addresses and what the language in the legislation moves moving forward.
+The Senate and the House versions of the legislation had similarities and differences.
+But ultimately, here is an overview of the provisions that passed:

-Requires electors to be appointed on Election Day: Each bill clearly states that the electors are appointed on Election Day (“the Tuesday after the first Monday in November”) in accordance with pre-existing laws.
-Each bill also eliminates the concept of a failed election and goes further to define narrow circumstances for appointing electors after Election Day because of “extraordinary and catastrophic events.”
-Notably, the bills differ on the definition of “extraordinary and catastrophic.”
+Requires electors to be appointed on Election Day: Each bill clearly states that the electors are appointed on Election Day (“the Tuesday next after the first Monday in November in every fourth year”).

 Clarifies the process by which state officials send their results to Congress: The bills ensure that state executives or governors must certify electors and send them to Congress.
-It also provides that Congress treats the certification as “conclusive” unless it is modified by a court.
-But the bills differ on their timelines to complete the process and on the date the electoral college is set to meet.
+It also provides that Congress treats the certification as “conclusive” unless a court modifies it.

-Clarifies how the winner of the Electoral College is calculated: The legislation offers clarification on the calculation of the majority of electors if some states fail to appoint allotted electors or if Congress rejects electoral votes.
+Clarifies how the winner of the Electoral College is calculated: The legislation clarifies the calculation of the majority of electors if some states fail to appoint allotted electors or if Congress rejects electoral votes.

 Next Steps and Voting Rights Reforms

-Reform of the Electoral Count Act is vitally important to ensuring the peaceful transition of presidential power.
-The League welcomes efforts by lawmakers to move forward with this legislation.
+Reform of the Electoral Count Act was vital to ensuring the peaceful transition of presidential power.
+The League welcomes lawmakers' efforts to move forward with this legislation.
 We cannot have another event like the one on January 6, 2021.
-This legislation will help to ensure that bad actors do not try to exploit loopholes to challenge the final votes of the electoral college.
+This legislation will help to ensure that bad actors do not try to exploit loopholes to challenge the final votes of the Electoral College.